MicrosoftDocs/power-platform/power-platform/guidance/coe/release-notes/core-1.60.md

 The Flow, Connector and Chatbot main forms have been updated with an Audit tab to enable admins to validate maker requirements, and add admin requirements.

-The Flow, Connector and Chatbot entities have new Admin Review views, similar to the PowerApps App Admin Review view.
+The Flow, Connector and Chatbot tables have new Admin Review views, similar to the PowerApps App Admin Review view.

-Business Process Flows to manage the Audit process for Flow, Connector and Chatbot entities have been added.
+Business Process Flows to manage the Audit process for Flow, Connector and Chatbot tables have been added.

 ## Bug Fixes